BrycensRanch/SnapX/Progress.md

 - [ ] Log files should be a daily log file, not a whole MONTH (wtf?)
 - [ ] Symlink ~/Documents/ShareX-Linux to their appropriate XDG directories to keep the familiar structure users are used to without violating the [XDG spec](https://specifications.freedesktop.org/basedir-spec/latest/).
 - [ ] Package for all major distributions besides NixOS.
 This means: Fedora, Ubuntu, Snap, AppImages, .run, Arch Linux, and Debian if they're lucky...
-- [ ] Create bindings for `go-keyring` so we're not storing API Credentials in plain text on the filesystem.
-It's also cross-platform.
-That way, if need be, porting this to every major OS should be less cumbersome.
+- [ ] Port `go-keyring` to C#
-- [ ] Learn Rust and a hint of C++ to use XCap and other cross-platform screen capture libraries.
+- [ ] Bring in CppSharp to access XCap library in .NET and other cross-platform screen capture libraries.
 (This will make the port take much longer)
-- [ ] Rust interop bindings
-- [x] Cry myself to sleep after a long refactor and the builds still not passing despite thousands and thousands of lines of dead code

 ## Studying ShareX's behavior on Windows 11 24H2

 It's important to know how the program *should* behave in accordance with user expectations.
 As such, I've done a little recording of it.

-With GTK4, this is going to be a interesting task.
+With GTK4, this is going to be an interesting endeavor.

 ## Rewrite